rueedlinger/ntwitter/README.md

 	hadoop fs -ls /tweets

 A  better way is to create a hive table.
 This way we can use hive to analyse the tweets.
+You need the [hive-json-serde](https://code.google.com/p/hive-json-serde/) to handle JSON with hive.

 	CREATE EXTERNAL TABLE IF NOT EXISTS tweets_02_05 ( id string,